 An alternative method is to use Cue Sheets to define individual songs.

-In order to burn an audio CD you will need a CD burning program.
+In order to burn an audio CD you will need a CD burning application.
 Most computers already come with media player software that can burn CDs.
 For example, you can use Windows Media Player built into Windows or iTunes built into Macs.
-Ensure in either Windows Media Player or iTunes that you select the option for burning a "Music CD" and not a "Data CD" as mentioned above, unless you choose Audio CD, the CD won't play on most CD players.
+Ensure in either Windows Media Player or iTunes that you select the option for burning a "Music CD" and not a "Data CD" as mentioned above, unless you choose Audio CD, the CD will not play on most CD players.